 Aptilo SMP already enables 3GPP Wi-Fi access for mobile phones with SIM cards using EAP-SIM/AKA.
 Aptilo SMP now extends 3GPP Wi-Fi access support to all Wi-Fi devices including those with SIM cards but lacking support for SIM authentication (EAP-SIM/AKA).
 This innovation utilizes the highly secure EAP-TTLS/PEAP authentication method instead of EAP-SIM/AKA while retrieving policies from the subscriber profile in HLR/HSS as if it was an EAP-SIM/AKA authentication.
-In other words, Aptilo makes 3GPP Wi-Fi access possible in real-word deployments by adding support also for devices lacking SIM authentication capabilities which currently is 60-70% of the installed base if we include Wi-Fi only tablets.
+In other words, Aptilo makes 3GPP Wi-Fi access possible in real-world deployments by adding support also for devices lacking SIM authentication capabilities which currently is 60-70% of the installed base if we include Wi-Fi only tablets.

 The innovative features in Aptilo Service Management System™ for streamlining Wi-Fi services across all types of devices was shortlisted for the Wireless Broadband Alliance (WBA) Best Wi-Fi Technology Innovation Award 2013.
-Below we will describe more about how these features can be used in real-word deployments.
+Below we will describe more about how these features can be used in real-world deployments.